AnthonyBaudchon/AnthonyBaudchon/README.md

 - 🌱 I’m currently evolving as a Data Analyst in the Aerospace industry
 - 💞️ I’m looking to collaborate on Useful projects about Optimization & Automation
 - 📫 To reach me: Linkedin
-- ⚡ Fun fact: I love Breathing.
+- ⚡ Fun fact: I love Breathing & climb trees.

 <!---
 AnthonyBaudchon/AnthonyBaudchon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.